googled3cb66c78eb4962b.html googled3cb66c78eb4962b.html googled3cb66c78eb4962b.html

 Even though belt conveyors have their benefits, they are complicated pieces of equipment that need to be watched and managed.
 Among the things that need to be looked at are:

-Problem 1: The Conveyor Runs to One Side at a Certain Point in the System.
+Problem 1: Conveyor Runs to One Side

-Problem 2: The Conveyor Belt Slips
+Problem 2: Conveyor Belt Slips

-• Traction is poor between belt and pulley
+• Poor traction between belt and pulley

 Problem 3: Overstretching of the Belt